 - brass: trumpet, cornet, trombone, baritone, euphonium, horn (French and tenor), tuba

 - percussion: drum kit, tuned percussion,

 - guitar: classical, electric and bass

-If your child doesn't have an instrument you can hire one.
+If your child doesn't have an instrument you can hire one in most cases.

 34 lessons are offered in the academic year.
 Charges will be per lesson, charged termly in advance.
 The Music Service works on the three-term school year.
 Refunds will be made, if necessary, at the end of the academic year.

 We provide every pupil with a record book and their teacher will use this to write in their targets for the next lesson.
 Your child should bring this book to every lesson.
 You will also be able to communicate with the teacher using the record book or via email.